Countries R to Y

 SLOVENIA (BEST: 7TH IN 1995 AND 2001)

 Slovenia were one of the three “new” countries who came through the rather patronizing 1993 pre-qualifier and they soon established a competent record in the next few years, two seventh places being the best returns.
 Always a bit more “middle Europe” and a bit less “Balkan” than their ex-Yugo colleagues, the new millennium saw a decline in fortunes.
-Since the semis started they have only qualified for six of the seventeen contests and not bested 13th in a final.
+Since the semis started they have qualified for eight of the twenty contests and not bested 13th in a final.

 SPAIN (BEST: WON IN 1968 AND 1969)